 Welcome to my extreme weather photography blog and website!
-Please visit my About Me page for my bio, and follow my social media accounts below for more photos, live streaming video, and related content!
+Please visit my About Me page for my bio, and follow my social media accounts linked below for more photos, live stream videos, and related content!

 Feel free to also subscribe to my newsletter for current and past forecast discussions and analyses, photography project talk, and other periodic updates.

 April 3rd, 2019 was my first chase of the Spring season, not including a few local chases in Colorado in March.
 I was eyeing the eastern Texas panhandle for a few isolated, sculpted supercells.
 The tornado threat was on the low end, though not completely improbable.
 But from the perfectly spiraling wind profiles through the… Continue reading Texas Panhandle Magic

 May 9th, 2015 in Colorado and western Kansas began initially with a Moderate Risk for severe storms, as issued by the SPC in the Day 1 convective outlook.
 A 10% tornado risk stretched across portions of far eastern Colorado, southwestern Kansas, and southward into portions of the Oklahoma and Texas panhandles.
 A shortwave trough was… Continue reading High Plains Magic – Eads, CO Tornado

 Colorado Shelf Cloud Beauty